Unum (UNM) Outpaces Stock Market Gains: What You Should Know

-The most recent trading session ended with Unum (UNM) standing at $44.24, reflecting a +1.58% shift from the previouse trading day's closing.
-The stock outperformed the S&P 500, which registered a daily gain of 0.45%.
+Unum (UNM) ended the recent trading session at $44.76, demonstrating a +1.18% swing from the preceding day's closing price.
+This change outpaced the S&P 500's 0.59% gain on the day.
+On the other hand, the Dow registered a gain of 0.68%, and the technology-centric Nasdaq increased by 0.66%.

-Analysts and investors alike will be keeping a close eye on the performance of Unum in its upcoming earnings disclosure.
+Prior to today's trading, shares of the insurance company had gained 4.56% over the past month.
+This has lagged the Finance sector's gain of 7.84% and the S&P 500's gain of 5.16% in that time.

+The upcoming earnings release of Unum will be of great interest to investors.
 In that report, analysts expect Unum to post earnings of $1.87 per share.
 This would mark year-over-year growth of 30.77%.
-Meanwhile, the latest consensus estimate predicts the revenue to be $3.13 billion, indicating a 4.38% increase compared to the same quarter of the previous year.
+At the same time, our most recent consensus estimate is projecting a revenue of $3.13 billion, reflecting a 4.38% rise from the equivalent quarter last year.

-For the annual period, the Zacks Consensus Estimates anticipate earnings of $7.74 per share and a revenue of $12.4 billion, signifying shifts of +24.64% and +3.27%, respectively, from the last year.
+UNM's full-year Zacks Consensus Estimates are calling for earnings of $7.73 per share and revenue of $12.4 billion.
+These results would represent year-over-year changes of +24.48% and +3.27%, respectively.

-Furthermore, it would be beneficial for investors to monitor any recent shifts in analyst projections for Unum.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+Any recent changes to analyst estimates for Unum should also be noted by investors.
+These revisions help to show the ever-changing nature of near-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 0.09% higher within the past month.
-Unum is holding a Zacks Rank of #3 (Hold) right now.
+Within the past 30 days, our consensus EPS projection has moved 0.04% higher.
+At present, Unum boasts a Zacks Rank of #3 (Hold).

-With respect to valuation, Unum is currently being traded at a Forward P/E ratio of 5.63.
-This indicates a discount in contrast to its industry's Forward P/E of 12.11.
+In terms of valuation, Unum is currently trading at a Forward P/E ratio of 5.72.
+This represents a discount compared to its industry's average Forward P/E of 12.07.

-One should further note that UNM currently holds a PEG ratio of 0.81.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-Insurance - Accident and Health stocks are, on average, holding a PEG ratio of 1.4 based on yesterday's closing prices.
+We can additionally observe that UNM currently boasts a PEG ratio of 0.83.
+The PEG ratio is akin to the commonly utilized P/E ratio, but this measure also incorporates the company's anticipated earnings growth rate.
+Insurance - Accident and Health stocks are, on average, holding a PEG ratio of 1.41 based on yesterday's closing prices.

 The Insurance - Accident and Health industry is part of the Finance sector.
-Currently, this industry holds a Zacks Industry Rank of 50, positioning it in the top 20% of all 250+ industries.
+At present, this industry carries a Zacks Industry Rank of 92, placing it within the top 37% of over 250 industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report